Architectural Bronze — Design & Applications

 CHOOSING COPPER

 Copper has earned a respected place in the related fields of architecture, building construction, and interior design.
-From cathedrals to castles and from homes to offices, copper is used for a variety of architectural elements, including roofs, flashing, gutters, downspouts, domes, spires, vaults, wall cladding, and building expansion joints.
+From cathedrals to castles and from homes to offices, copper is used for a variety of architectural components, including roofs, flashing, gutters, downspouts, domes, spires, vaults, wall cladding, and building expansion joints — forged into complex shapes suited to any project.

-copper in architecture can be linked to its durability, corrosion resistance, prestigious appearance, and ability to form complex shapes.
+The history of copper in architecture can be linked to its durability, corrosion resistance via oxidation forming a natural protective layer, prestigious appearance even in marine environments, and ability to form complex shapes.
 For centuries, craftsmen and designers utilized these attributes to build aesthetically pleasing and long-lasting building systems.

 CHOOSING BRASS

 It is easy to form into various shapes, a good conductor of heat, and generally resistant to corrosion from salt water.
-Because of these properties, brass is used to make weather-stripping and other architectural trim pieces, such as door accessories and railings.
+Because of these properties, brass is used to make weather-stripping and other architectural trim pieces, such as doors, door accessories, and railings, preserving surfaces against moisture exposure.

 CHOOSING BRONZES

-In practice, the term bronze is commonly used for a variety of copper alloys, including those with little or no tin.
-This is because they resemble true bronzes in both natural and weathered colors.
+In practice, the term architectural bronze is commonly used for a variety of copper alloys, including those with little or no tin, such as oil rubbed bronze, as they resemble true bronzes in both natural and weathered colors and tarnish similarly.

-Nickel-silver alloys C74500 and C79600 are usually called "white bronze"; all others are considered "yellow bronze".
-"Statuary bronze" and "green bronze" do not refer to specific alloys, but to their naturally weathered or chemically induced colors.
-The former is used to describe brown to black surfaces; the latter is used for patinas.
+Nickel-silver alloys C74500 and C79600 — frequently displayed in high-end finishes — are usually called 'white bronze', with each alloy's surface color enhanced by its unique composition.
+All others are considered "yellow bronze".
+'Statuary bronze' and 'green bronze' do not refer to specific alloys, but to their naturally weathered or chemically induced colors — maintaining the alloy's appearance and helping to preserve the final product.
+The former describes brown to black surfaces; the latter is used for patinas.

 Call 800-478-0887 to speak to one of our sales reps or click here to complete our online form.